-As USPTO's Acting General Counsel, Will Covey is the principal legal advisor to the Under Secretary of Commerce for Intellectual Property and Director of the USPTO.
-He supervises the provision of legal advice and court representation on intellectual property and administrative matters for the agency.
-Mr. Covey is responsible for providing legal advice on patent, trademark, and copyright matters as well as administrative issues such as government contracts, personnel, and budgetary matters.
-As necessary, he coordinates with the Department of Justice, Department of Commerce and other agencies in developing the U.S. position on major intellectual property cases before the Supreme Court and Courts of Appeals.
+As USPTO’s General Counsel, Sarah Harris is the principal legal advisor to the Under Secretary of Commerce for Intellectual Property and Director of the USPTO.
+She supervises the provision of legal advice and court representation on intellectual property and administrative matters for the agency.
+Ms. Harris is responsible for providing legal advice on patent, trademark, and copyright matters as well as administrative issues such as government contracts, personnel, and budgetary matters.
+As necessary, she coordinates with the Department of Justice, Department of Commerce, and other agencies in developing the U.S. position on major intellectual property cases before the Supreme Court and Courts of Appeals.